dmamills/stylish/README.md

 ### raw css

-stylish also exposes a simple function for adding raw css to the stylesheet
+Stylish also exposes a simple function for adding raw css to the stylesheet

 ```javascript
 stylish.raw(`